 In medical science, computer aided studies are useful in detection of genetic diseases at an early stage of life.
 It can help in cure of genetic diseases in some cases.
 The pedigree analysis helps in advising future parents to prevent certain genetic diseases.
 In forensic science, bioinformatics is useful in settling disputed cases of children and detecting criminal cases.
 In pharmaceutical industry, computer aided programmes help in detection various metabolic pathways involved in the production of a medicine.
-Computational approaches are useful tools to interpret and guide experiments to expedite the antibiotic drug design (LBDD) are the two general types of computer-aided drug design (CADD) approaches in existence (Hoque et al., 2017).
+Computational approaches are useful tools to interpret and guide experiments to expedite the antibiotic drug design process.
+Structure based drug design (SBDD) and ligand based drug design (LBDD) are the two general types of computer-aided drug design (CADD) approaches in existence (Hoque et al., 2017).
 Thus it can help in mass production of such chemicals.